Understanding the Role of Intravenous Cold Fluids in Heat Stroke Treatment

 - 3 min read

-Intravenous (IV) infusion of cold fluids may be considered a suitable method of cooling a heat stroke victim by some medical providers, especially during transport.
-But what does the evidence say?
+Intravenous (IV) infusion of cold fluids is often considered a method for cooling heat stroke victims, particularly during transport.
+But what does the evidence say about its effectiveness?

 Table 1.
-Summary of three studies assessing intravenous infusion to rapidly lowering core temperature
+Summary of three studies assessing intravenous infusion to rapidly lower core temperature

-The evidence supports alternative cooling methods to IV infusion as the primary heat stroke treatment based upon published cooling rates.
-Regardless, administering IV fluids is used in some field settings as part of prevention or treeatment of heat stroke (click on video below for an example).
+The evidence strongly supports alternative cooling methods over IV infusion as the primary treatment for heat stroke.
+Regardless, administering IV fluids is still utilized in some field settings as part of the prevention or treatment of heat stroke.

 References